Timon and Pumbaa: Video games

 Disney Interactive Studios published two games starring Timon and Pumbaa.
 The first game is titled Timon & Pumbaa's Jungle Games, which was released in 1995 for Microsoft Windows under the "Disney Gamebreak" brand and was developed by 7th Level.
 It consists of five mini-games, including Jungle Pinball (a pinball game where the board is filled with animals instead of bumpers), Burper (a shooter type game, using Pumbaa to belch gas), Hippo Hop (concept similar to Frogger), Bug Drop (based on Puyo Puyo), and Slingshooter (a slingshot game) accessible directly from the menu.
-The second game published was an educational game titled Adventures in Typing with Timon & Pumbaa, which was released in 1998 for PCs with Microsoft Windows and Mac OS.
+The second game published was an educational game titled Disney's Adventures in Typing With Timon and Pumbaa, which was released in 1998 for PCs with Microsoft Windows and Mac OS.
 It teaches children how to type through use of five games.

 Timon and Pumbaa reprise their roles from The Lion King in the 2006 video game Kingdom Hearts II.
 They charge in to battle the hyenas, and are saved by Sora, Donald Duck, and Goofy.
 After Simba's coronation, they fear that Simba will forget them and let the other lions eat them, though Sora assures them that Simba will never forget them.
 Pumbaa later shows his bravery by standing between a pregnant Nala and Scar's "ghost".
 Ernie Sabella reprises his role as Pumbaa, while Timon is voiced by Bruce Lanoil.

 Timon and Pumbaa are playable characters to unlock for a limited time in Disney Magic Kingdoms.